Angus,Garfie & Dewar

 Nice try but both Rescue & Foster Home are Owners & Liable.

 Make sure you own the Animal after Adoption & the Rescue does not retain the Right to enter your Home for any reason or retain any type of hold.

 Brockville SPCA has a wonderful setup for their animals due in part to a Bequest I was told.

-Think of all the improvements that could be made at Shelters with the money being thrown at Rescues which is giving them Control.
+Think of all the improvements that could be made at Shelters with the money being thrown at Rescues which is giving them Control of animals.

-Rescues are not Shelters that put dogs up for Adoption to the Public.
+Rescues are not Shelters that put animals up for Adoption to the Public

 asking if I was giving them money for a certain dog.